-a Allergies to (1) dexamethasone and propranolol, (2) penicillin and measles, mumps, and rubella vaccine, and (3) venom, tree nuts, shellfish, aspirin, and sulfites.
+^a Allergies to (1) dexamethasone and propranolol, (2) penicillin and measles, mumps, and rubella vaccine, and (3) venom, tree nuts, shellfish, aspirin, and sulfites.

-- b Allergies to (1) gadolinium, (2) tree nuts and sulfonamide antibiotics, (3) sulfonamide antibiotics and cat dander, (4) peanuts, tree nuts, and morphine, (5) shellfish, tree nuts, and sulfonamide antibiotics, (6) ciprofloxacin, and (7) peanut, penicillin, sulfonamide antibiotics, and gadolinium. - c Highest level of care reported.
-There were 3 employees who did not seek treatment, 1 employee who was treated in an urgent care clinic, and 1 employee who was treated in the Mass General Brigham health system vaccine clinic. - d The Brighton Collaboration case definition uses combinations of symptoms to define levels of diagnostic certainty.
-Brighton level 1 represents the highest level of diagnostic certainty that a reported case represents anaphylaxis; levels 2 and 3 are successively lower levels of diagnostic certainty; level 4 is a case reported as anaphylaxis but that does not meet the Brighton Collaboration case definition; and level 5 is a case that was neither reported as anaphylaxis high.
-The use of vaccine administrations as the denominator for allergic reaction incidence may have resulted in some inaccuracy.
-Although study methods might have missed cases of potential anaphylaxis, comprehensive prospective surveillance methods were used, and symptom survey alone captured 81% of all vaccinated employees.
-A northeastern US cohort may not be generalizable. nor meets the case definition.
+- ^b Allergies to (1) gadolinium, (2) tree nuts and sulfonamide antibiotics, (3) sulfonamide antibiotics and cat dander, (4) peanuts, tree nuts, and morphine, (5) shellfish, tree nuts, and sulfonamide antibiotics, (6) ciprofloxacin, and (7) peanut, penicillin, sulfonamide antibiotics, and gadolinium. - ^c Highest level of care reported.
+There were 3 employees who did not seek treatment, 1 employee who was treated in an urgent care clinic, and 1 employee who was treated in the Mass General Brigham health system vaccine clinic. - ^d The Brighton Collaboration2 case definition uses combinations of symptoms to define levels of diagnostic certainty.
+Brighton level 1 represents the highest level of diagnostic certainty that a reported case represents anaphylaxis; levels 2 and 3 are successively lower levels of diagnostic certainty; level 4 is a case reported as anaphylaxis but that does not meet the Brighton Collaboration case definition; and level 5 is a case that was neither reported as anaphylaxis nor meets the case definition.
 This study considered only Brighton level 1 or 2 as anaphylaxis cases.
-Brighton level 3 cases met NIAID/FAAN clinical criteria.
+Brighton level 3 cases met NIAID/FAAN clinical criteria.3

-- e NIAID/FAAN clinical criteria for the diagnosis of anaphylaxis must meet 1 of the following criteria: (1) acute onset with involvement of skin and/or mucosal tissue and either (a) respiratory compromise or (b) reduced blood pressure or associated symptoms of end organ dysfunction; (2) 2 or more of the following occur after exposure to a likely allergen for that patient: (a) involvement of skin or mucosal tissue, (b) respiratory compromise, (c) reduced blood pressure or associated symptoms, or (d) persistent gastrointestinal symptoms; and (3) reduced blood pressure after exposure to a known allergen for that patient. - f Grade I, cutaneous symptoms; grade II, measurable but not life-threatening symptoms; grade III, life-threatening symptoms; grade IV, cardiac and/or respiratory arrest.
+- ^e NIAID/FAAN clinical criteria3 for the diagnosis of anaphylaxis must meet 1 of the following criteria: (1) acute onset with involvement of skin and/or mucosal tissue and either (a) respiratory compromise or (b) reduced blood pressure or associated symptoms of end organ dysfunction; (2) 2 or more of the following occur after exposure to a likely allergen for that patient: (a) involvement of skin or mucosal tissue, (b) respiratory compromise, (c) reduced blood pressure or associated symptoms, or (d) persistent gastrointestinal symptoms; and (3) reduced blood pressure after exposure to a known allergen for that patient. - ^f Grade I, cutaneous symptoms; grade II, measurable but not life-threatening symptoms; grade III, life-threatening symptoms; grade IV, cardiac and/or respiratory arrest.
 Based on a scale of anaphylactoid reactions in Lancet.
-1977;1(8009):466-469. - g Tryptase measurement was captured acutely in 5 cases (32%).
+1977;1(8009):466-469. - ^g Tryptase was captured acutely in 5 (32%) cases.
 An elevated tryptase level was defined as either above the upper limit of normal or >(2 + 1.2 × baseline tryptase level).
-One patient with a baseline tryptase level of 4.3 ng/mL had an acute tryptase level of 7.7 ng/mL associated with Moderna vaccine anaphylaxis.
+One patient with a baseline tryptase of 4.3 ng/mL had an acute tryptase of 7.7 ng/mL associated with Moderna vaccine anaphylaxis.